Noise Can Reduce Disorder in Chaotic Dynamics: Inhomogeneity of natural measure distribution

 Recently~\cite{Zaks-Goldobin-2010}, we reported the results of calculation of all UPOs with length $N\le20$ (by ``lenght'' of UPO we mean the number of loops).
 In Fig.\ref{fig1} one can see probability density function (PDF) of $\langle{z}\rangle$ calculated over UPOs of length $N=20$, the distribution weighted with $\Lambda^{-1}$ and PDF of $\langle{z}\rangle$ calculated over $20$-loop segments of the chaotic trajectory.
 The unweighted and weighted distributions are remarkably dissimilar and the latter matches the chaotic averaging much better.
 The weighted distribution possesses a relatively big tail for large $\langle{z}\rangle$, where there is a quite few number of UPOs (unweighted PDF nearly riches zero next to $\langle{z}\rangle=24$).
 The origin of this difference is a huge dispersion of multipliers for long UPOs: for $N=20$ the smallest multiplier $\Lambda=62\,200$ is by factor $72.8$ smaller than the largest one $\Lambda=4\,527\,160$.
 Noteworthy, the weighted distribution is significantly broader than the unweighted one.
 This feature implies a large contribution of relatively small number of UPOs with extreme deviation of properties from the typical ones ({\it e.g.}, in Fig.\,\ref{fig1} these UPOs have untypically large values of $\langle{z}\rangle$).
 In terms of temporal evolution, the system dynamics is strongly inhomogeneous: the epoches of ``typical'' behaviour intermit with the epoches spent near several least unstable ``untypical'' periodic orbits.

 Such a huge inhomogeneity of multipliers evokes the questions: (i)~How this inhomogeneity is effected by weak noise? (ii)~What are the consequences for the system dynamics?
 Indeed, the set of UPOs is dense and even infinitely small perturbation throws the system from one UPO onto another.
 Hence, one can expect that a very weak noise could first influence the rules of walking over this set and only then affect properties of UPOs.
-Presumably, the noise should play a ``smoothing'' role, reducing inhomogeneity of multipliers.
+One can expect (and the aim of this paper is to validate relevance of such expectations) the noise to play a ``smoothing'' role, reducing inhomogeneity of multipliers.
 As a result of such smoothing, one should observe, in particular, shrinking of the distribution of $\langle{z}\rangle$ calculated over finite segments of the chaotic trajectory because unweighted distribution is more narrow than the weighted one.
-One could also expect other kinds of regularization of the chaotic dynamics by weak noise.